A strong immune system helps to keep a person healthy. Can specific foods boost the immune system?

 4. Oily fish

-Salmon, tuna, pilchards, and other oily fish are a rich
+Salmon, tuna, pilchards, and other oily fish are a rich source of omega-3 fatty acids.

 RA is a chronic autoimmune condition that occurs when the immune system mistakenly attacks a healthy part of the body.